olivialba/onlineStoreTemplate/docs/directories/testing.md

 ## core_tests.py File

 This script contains the unittests for the `core` module.
 Similar to the `auth_tests.py` file, the tests here are limited in scope.
 Functions from the `session.py` are tested, specfically ones that handle session management.
 More thorough testing for specific user sessions, multiple users, and any functions from the `utils.py` file would be a beneficial addition from students.

+## admin_panel_tests.py File

+This script is similar to the `auth_tests.py` file.
+Functions used in the admin_panel.py that admin accounts use to manage the database are tested to see if they work correctly.
+NOTE: It's important that a database already exists to test these functions, as these functions works directly with it.
+You can use `python3 database/reset_database.py` to create the database.